jessicaribeiroalves/devmarket/README.md

 **Identify the database to be used in your App and provide a justification for your choice.**
 We are using Postgresql for our database.
-Postgresql is a SQL, open source relational database which is ACID (Atomicity, Consistency, Isolation, Durability) compliant.
+Postgresql is a SQL, open-source relational database which is ACID (Atomicity, Consistency, Isolation, Durability) compliant.

 *Some of the possible benefits of using Postgresql over Sqlite 3* The Rails default database is SQlite 3 and some of its disadvantages are that it has no user management and doesn't allow for further tinkering for additional performance.
 This database also only allows for 1 write operation at a time (so it isn't great for applications with high write volumes).

-Postgresql because it's open source has a great developer community and engenders itself to strong third party support and is extensible.
+Postgresql because it's open-source has a great developer community and engenders itself to strong third party support and is extensible.
 Postgresql is a good database especially when complex and custom procedures are needed to be undertaken.

 Some of the disadvantages of Postgresql are that it may be over-kill for simple setups of read only operations (MySQL may be a better option in these instances).